 The salt and pepper hairs of the Sergeant’s walrus mustache rustle with each breath, a breath textured, moist and pungent, like the smell of rotting fish that garnered him his Tommy Tuna moniker among the inmates.
 His incessant popping of cinnamon Tic-Tacs has scant influence on the unpleasant aroma of a bluefin in decay.

 Crackles and screeches from the walky-talky fall into a static calm.

 Ron, my old friend from planet Zargon in the galaxy of Dargo that is hundreds of millions of light years but only a short wormhole away, glides along just paces ahead.
 He looks back.
-He nods and transmits a smile before passing through the prison’s steel door with the ease of a knife slicing through opaque Jell-O.
+He nods and transmits a smile before passing through the prison’s steel door with the ease of a hot knife through jello.

 Ron visited me seven times while I was stuck in a cage on Winslow’s high desert plateau.
 He stayed over on occasion, lounging on the empty bunk in my cell, jabbering through the night about this and that in his telepathic way.
 He was carefree as a weekend vacationer at one of the elite resorts of Wailea on the island of Maui, my home before the State of Arizona saw fit to make me a felon worthy of spending endless days in the company of petty thieves, drug dealers, psychopaths of every stripe, and my fellow victims of circumstance.

 Sergeant Tom and I stand quietly in front of the prison exit door.
 A high-pitched garbled voice from his walky-talky breaks the silence.

 “Copy that, Sergeant.
 Opening gate one.”